Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 ### 6. Site Admin Goals

-* As a Site Admin, I want to be able to Add an item to my store so that I can keep providing customers with new options
+* As a Site Admin, I want to be able to Add an item to my store so that I can keep providing customers with new options.
-* As a Site Admin, I want to be able to Edit an item so that I can Easily change product prices, description, image, and other product-related info
+* As a Site Admin, I want to be able to Edit an item so that I can Easily change product prices, description, image, and other product-related info.
-* As a Site Admin, I want to be able to Delete an item so that I can Easily remove an item from my store when its out of stock
+* As a Site Admin, I want to be able to Delete an item so that I can Easily remove an item from my store when its out of stock.
-* As a Site Admin, I want to be able to view and manage all orders so that I can ensure customers are able to checkout smoothly
+* As a Site Admin, I want to be able to view and manage all orders so that I can ensure customers are able to checkout smoothly.
+* As a Site Admin, I want to be able to Add a new post to my blog so that I can keep providing customers with new information.
+* As a Site Admin, I want to be able to Edit a post so that I can Easily change or update the article with relevant information.
+* As a Site Admin, I want to be able to Delete a blog post so that I can Easily remove an post when it's no longer relevant or the information is outdated.

 ### Design: